 There are only a handful of places in the world where you can experience the thrill of swimming alongside a humpback whale - Australia is one of them.
 Popular Queensland incentive destinations the Sunshine and Fraser Coasts play host to seasonal humpback swim tours with Sunreef Mooloolaba and Hervey Bay Whale Watch.
 Limited to small groups to ensure minimal impact, the tours generally rely on a spotter plane to communicate whale movements to the boat, allowing the snorkellers to be dropped into the water at just the right moment to watch the whale swim past.

 One of Australia’s most exhilarating wildlife encounters can be had in the Northern Territory.
 Known for its abundant population of saltwater crocodiles, an incentive program in the Top End wouldn’t be complete without a visit to Darwin’s famous Crocosaurus Cove.
 Located in the heart of the city, this reptile park allows groups to get up close to a crocodile in a controlled environment via a range of experiences – most famously, the thrilling ‘Cage of Death’, which involves lowering guests in a croc-proof cylinder into a pool that contains a large ‘salty’.
-The attraction can also cater for up to 1,000 guests for a cocktail-style event, and pre-arranged animal handlers can provide guests with the opportunity to hold a baby crocodile.
+The attraction can also cater for up to 1,000 guests for a cocktail-style event, and pre-arranged animal handlers can provide guests with the opportunity to meet a baby crocodile.

 At WILD LIFE Sydney Zoo in Darling Harbour, groups can experience the novelty of having breakfast among the koalas.
 The experience – available for up to 35 guests – starts with a guided highlights tour of the zoo during the animals’ most active time of day, after which guests will ascend to the Koala Rooftop to enjoy a hot breakfast surrounded by these cuddly creatures.
 Located close to a range of quality hotels and just a few minutes' walk from the ICC Sydney, this experience is an excellent way to kick-start a day of incentive activities or conferencing.
 Alternatively, planners can hire the 'Koala Rooftop' for up to 150 standing or 100 seated, and guests can enjoy sunset drinks and dinner whilst the koalas laze in the trees around them.